PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

     1. [ ] Manager: Add the new team member to the required groups in 1Password if you have access to the Admin Console in 1Password.
 If you do not have access please ping @brittanyr with which vaults the new team member should be added to.
 1. [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/#calendly), and add your Calendly link to your Slack profile.
 1. [ ] New team member: Set up [Zoom account](https://about.gitlab.com/handbook/tools-and-tips/#zoom) with your GitLab.com email address, and fill in your [profile](https://zoom.us/profile): Name and Profile Picture.
+1. [ ] New team member: Send and email to People Ops with the following information for your business cards: Name (how you would like it printed), Phone Number, Twitter handle, City, State (if applicable), and country.
+The city can be your metro area if different from your address.

 ### WITHIN FIRST WEEK OF STARTING